AlanYahpi/Bindis/README.md

 - [x] Add general purpose keys
 - [x] Add general purpose keys API
 - [x] Make something to differenciate the keys management in the shared memory or make another memory block
-- [ ] Make make or adapt config parser for client
 - [x] Add the vertical adressing mode
 - [ ] Add a debuger
 - [ ] Finish the preceding points so I can make the project that needed this tool